 How to Thaw Frozen Shrimp

-Quick, Easy and Essential: Shrimp Taco Sauce
+Quick and Easy: Shrimp Taco Sauce

 The crisp shrimp are essential to these tacos, but so is the sauce.
 Shrimp Taco Sauce sounds so official, but it's actually really simple and made with things that I bet you have in your refrigerator right now.
 It's just three ingredients: mayonnaise, sour cream and sriracha sauce, but it brings the textures together in these shrimp tacos and makes all of the other flavors shine!